 Additionally, all transportation programs should account for the guidelines set forth by the OIG:

-- The availability of the transportation should be set forth in a policy that is applied uniformly and consistently and not determined in a manner related to the volume or value of federal health care program business.
+- The availability of the transportation should be set forth in a policy that is applied uniformly and consistently and not determined in a manner related to the volume or value of the federal health care program business.

 - The transportation cannot be not air, luxury, or ambulance-level